lucianoscabora/lucianoscabora/README.md

 Actually i'm studying HTML/CSS, Javascript and React.
 But i also know a little of NodeJS and SQL Server.

-I have a GitHub pages of a page i created during my studies and to show some love to my favorite videogame:
+I created and hosted a page in Github Pages during my studies to show some love to my favorite videogame:

 https://lucianoscabora.github.io/estudo-landing-page-ffxiv/